 Place the pan under broiler and cook until cheese melts for 5-7 minutes.
 Fold the cheese in Gnocchi.
 Garnish with freshly chopped parsley or basil.
 Serve immediately.

-Top Tips to Make the Best Gnocchi
+Top Tips to Make the Best gnocchi recipe with tomato sauce

 - Check Seasoning - You don't want your dish to fall flat because of less salt or freshly ground black pepper.
 Therefore it's very important that you check and adjust it as per your taste.